cloudflare/cloudflare-docs/products/terraform/src/content/tutorial/roll-back.md

 ---
-title: Step 7 - On final thought, let’s roll some of that back
+title: 7 – On final thought...
-weight: 70
+order: 7
 ---

+# On final thought, let’s roll some of that back

 We've come a long way!
 Now it's time to tear it all down.
 Well, maybe just part of it.